Opinion | Corey Robin: The one big reason so many Republicans aren't seeking re-election

 Ryan is a young man.
 If the GOP loses control of the House, it probably won’t be long, in this age of quicksilver (relative to the last century) changes in party control of Congress, before the Republicans regain the House and Ryan his speakership.
 But if the GOP did win back the House, what could they really expect to do beyond cut taxes?

-The future of the Republican Party lies not in forging strong national majorities to enact conservative legislation, but to take refuge in the least democratic branches of government.
+The future of the Republican Party lies not in forging strong national majorities to enact conservative legislation, but in taking refuge in the least democratic branches of government.

 Even with the GOP controlling all the elected branches of federal government since last year, they haven’t been able to repeal Obamacare.
 Instead of the major assault on entitlements and welfare that Ryan had promised, he and his fellow Republicans have pushed through “a domestic budget to make Barack Obama proud,” as Russell Berman wrote in the Atlantic.